boldflight/BibleConverter/test_EPUB/output/heb.md

 ### Exposition of Psalm 95: Hearing God’s Word in Faith

 [7] Therefore, as the Holy Spirit says,
+“Oh, that today you would listen as he speaks!
+[8] “Do not harden your hearts as in the rebellion, in the day of testing in the wilderness.
+[9] “There your fathers tested me and tried me, and they saw my works for forty years.
+[10] “Therefore, I became provoked at that generation and said, ‘Their hearts are always wandering and they have not known my ways.’
+[11] “As I swore in my anger, ‘They will never enter my rest!’”
 [12] See to it, brothers and sisters, that none of you has an evil, unbelieving heart that forsakes the living God.
 [13] But exhort one another each day, as long as it is called “Today,” that none of you may become hardened by sin’s deception.
 [14] For we have become partners with Christ, if in fact we hold our initial confidence firm until the end.